20V Power Share Hydroshot Portable Power Cleaner Household Bundle

-If you decide the WORX Hydroshot isn’t the right tool for you, we offer a 30-day Money Back Guarantee from date of receipt (less shipping and handling).
-Please call our customer service center at 1-866-354-9679 (WORX) and we’ll be happy to assist.
+If you decide the WORX Hydroshot isn’t the right tool for you, we offer a 30-day Money Back Guarantee from the date of receipt (less shipping and handling).
 View more information here.

 We know your tools are indispensable, so we cover each tool with a 2 Year Limited Consumer Warranty.
 You can extend your warranty to 3 years by registering online within 30 days of purchase.
 Already have your Hydroshot?
 Register now!

 Worx batteries are covered by a 1 Year Limited Consumer Warranty and are not eligible for warranty extension.

 Parts subject to normal wear and tear are not covered by the tool’s warranty.
 View more information on our warranty here.